Pandemic Business Continuity

 Each faculty and staff member is assigned an email account.
 You can use your account from any computer with an Internet connection and a standard Web Browser (Internet Explorer, Firefox, Netscape, etc.) by going to http://www.purchase.edu and following the email link in the page footer.
 Your account is used for official communications to and from the College and students, and it provides access to self-service web applications (grades, class lists, etc.) Your account also provides access to online Library resources and reserved readings, and to the Moodle and Blackboard course management systems.

 CTS automatically creates an email distribution list for each class, with the faculty member as the list manager.
-The format for these lists is SemesterYear.Course.Section@purchase.edu - for example, SP06-Cwr1010.firstname.lastname@example.org would be the Listserv for the Spring 2006 College Writing class.
+The new Banner system introduces changes in the term format, the course numbering format, and eliminates section numbers.
+The format for summer 2014 classes and beyond is YYYY-TERM-Subject-Code-CRN@purchase.edu or for example 2014-40-WRl1105firstname.lastname@example.org.
+Faculty do not have to create their own lists.

 Each faculty advisor has a distribution list containing their advisees:adv.faculty.FirstName.LastName@purchase.edu.